What is Brand Authenticity? (And How to Build It)

 Consumers are losing brand trust – they're searching for authenticity, but are coming up short.
 Here's how to win back their hearts by getting real.

-What is Brand Authenticity?
+What is brand authenticity?

 Brand authenticity refers to the degree to which a brand's marketing and messaging align with the reality of its products, values, and actions.